nandhakumar2611/mindx-inventory-docs/docs/salesorders/convert-to-purchaseorder.md

-Convert to Purchase Order
+Convert Sales Order to Purchase Order
-Let’s say you have created a sales order for your customer.
-After doing so, you realize that you don’t have enough stock of some or all of the items to be sent to your customer.

-Well, in such a case, you might need to order the items mentioned in the sales from your vendor by creating a purchase order.
-In Zoho Books, you can directly convert the sales order into a purchase order.
+Imagine you’ve created a sales order for your customer, but upon checking your inventory, you realize that you don’t have enough stock of some or all the items needed for fulfillment.
+In this case, you can order the required items from your vendor by creating a purchase order directly from the sales order.
+Mindx Inventory allows you to do this with ease.
+Here’s how:

-To convert a sales order into purchase order:

 Go to Sales > Sales Orders.
-Select the sales order that you want to convert to purchase order.
+Select the sales order that you want to convert into a purchase order.
-Click More > Convert to Purchase Order.
+Click on More > Convert to Purchase Order.
 Save the purchase order.
-Note: You can also add or remove the items from your purchase order.
+Note: You also have the option to add or remove items from your purchase order as needed.

-Convert to Purchase Order
+This feature helps streamline your inventory management process, ensuring that you can fulfill customer orders without delay!